Opportunities and pathways for existing and potential partners.

 A typical program includes:

-Honorary A/Prof. Alan Watson from the School of Education is president for the Katoke Trust for Overseas Aid, and which has recently helped to open the Katoke Secondary School in 2009 after three years of planning and one year of building.
-The school has grown from 130 students to currently having over 460 enrolled in Forms 1 - 3
+Honorary Associate Professor Alan Watson from the School of Education is president for the Katoke Trust for Overseas Aid, and has recently helped to open the Katoke Secondary School in 2009 after three years of planning and one year of building.
+The school has grown from 130 students to more than 460 currently enrolled in forms 1 – 3.

 The school is a Lighthouse School with a program for the improvement of education in surrounding schools.
-Its motto is “Strive for the goal” and a major purpose is to “educate leaders for tomorrow.”
+Its motto is “Strive for the goal” and major purpose is to “educate leaders for tomorrow”.